Shopify/checkout-sheet-kit-android/README.md

    reflect the updated checkout session.
 3. Calling `preload(checkoutUrl)` is a hint, not a guarantee.
-The library may debounce or ignore calls to this API depending on various conditions; the preload may not complete before `present(checkoutUrl)` is called, in which case the buyer may still see a spinner while the checkout session is finalized.
+The library may debounce or ignore calls to this API depending on various conditions; the preload may not complete before `present(checkoutUrl)` is called, in which case the buyer may still see a progress/loading indicator while the checkout session is finalized.

 ### Monitoring the lifecycle of a checkout session